Ah, social media. What would the world be like without it?

 Or does it?

 If you’re an oldie still on Facebook or a millennial who hasn’t ventured out of your Instagram hole, you might not have heard about TikTok.
 The number of users is growing by the millions each year.
-In fact, more than 500 million people use it every month.
+In fact, more than 1 billion people use it every month.

 So what is TikTok?